This page is actually a collection of articles – all written by me

 over ground and thus more yellow, while the westward parts should be slower

-for whatever reason, perhaps because the speed differences are not that big.
+because the speed differences are not that big.

 Rather the different flight speed colors stem from circles not flown correctly,